cloudmesh/cloudmesh-pi-burn/cm-pi-burn.md

 indicating it in the Empty column.
 We recommend that you only use formatted cards so you are sure you do not by accident delete infprmation.

 ## ROOT

 For the burn process you need to use root priviledges.
-To achive thsi you need to execute the following commands.
+To achieve this you need to execute the following commands.
 The source command activates the python virtual env that you have created where you installed the cm-pi-burn command